 Per the brief look, though, FTP, like other server schemes and MTP, might suffice for tactical drag-and-drop copies, but isn't up to the task of larger-archive syncs.
 The latter demands the speed, accuracy, and simplicity of the direct USB access that's regrettably been yanked away in Android 11—a fate ironically doled out to FTP itself at the same hands.

-Update: this munge was later seen to also affect both MTP and FTP servers on macOS (filenames munged by macOS won't match originals when served by these protocols to macOS); and a related macOS munge similarly triggers diffs for Unix symlinks written to Windows-filesystem drives by macOS (symlinks are written as simple files, which won't match the original items' types on macOS when served from elsewhere).
+Update: this munge was later seen to also affect both MTP and FTP servers used from macOS (filenames mapped by macOS won't match originals when served by these protocols to macOS); and a related macOS munge similarly triggers diffs for Unix symlinks written to Windows-filesystem drives by macOS (symlinks are written as simple files, which won't match the original items' types on macOS when served from elsewhere).
 In both cases, macOS's silent changes can lead to file loss or errors on later non-USB syncs.
-See the off page note's updates for more details.
+See the off-page note's updates for more details.

 So there you have it: the desperate and failed quest for alternatives to the direct USB-drive access that Android 11 seems to have rudely ripped away from its users, for the sake a mandatory security policy that could have easily been left to the discretion of a user toggle.
 In sum, MTP and wireless network syncs are largely just as slow and error prone as expected; phone rooting isn't desirable for most users and impossible for many; and microSD cards are a slow and clumsy substitute that isn't available on many phones.